-- Get some Lonely Planets from the library and work out how much you need for the sort of things you want to do.
+- Get some travel books from the library and work out how much you need for the sort of things you want to do.

 - Itemise expensive things, and do both an el cheapo option and a more flexible budget for your daily allowance.
 If you are selling up, for god’s sake, leave a little for setting up when you get back!

 - Work out how long you can go for, and plan a rough route between the places on your map.